department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/product/aug-2023-whats-next.md

 2. Do teams actually need to work with us?
 What kind of cross-team collaboration makes sense?
 3. How can we differentiate between system alerts vs. personally-relevant alerts?
 Does this actually matter to users?

-**Preliminary next steps**: If its determined by OCTO that our team should more broadly be involved in notification strategy as a whole, then we should create a plan after Angela's audit.
+**Preliminary next steps**: If it's determined by OCTO that our team should be more broadly involved in notification strategy as a whole, then we should create a plan after Angela's audit.

 ### The debt notification now feels like it doesn’t make sense if we aren’t scaling the VANotify integration any time soon.